MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-indexing-non-english-knowledge-articles.md

 ---
 # Indexing Non-English Knowledge Articles
-If you have existing knowledge articles or are planning to create knowledge articles in any language other than English, use the following procedure to resolve an indexing issue in Microsoft SQL Server 2008 with Service Pack 1 \(SP1\).
+If you have existing knowledge articles or are planning to create knowledge articles in any language other than English, use the following procedure to resolve an indexing issue in Microsoft SQL&nbsp;Server&nbsp;2008 with Service Pack&nbsp;1 \(SP1\).
 This issue deals with non\-English characters that are used in only the Analyst Content and the Internal Content fields in a knowledge article.
 You must perform this procedure on the computer that hosts the System Center 2012 - Service Manager database.
 You have two tasks to perform.
-The first is to edit the registry, and the second is to run a series of SQL Server query commands on the Service Manager database.
+The first is to edit the registry, and the second is to run a series of SQL&nbsp;Server query commands on the Service Manager database.

 > [!CAUTION]
 >  Incorrectly editing the registry might severely damage your system; therefore, before making changes to the registry, back up any valued data on the computer.